front-lines-org/astro-experiment/src/pages/ukraine/articles/battle_of_kharkiv_(2022).md

 ---
+title: Battle of Kharkiv (2022)
+shortDescription: A 2022 battle of the Russo-Ukrainian War
+description: The battle of Kharkiv was a military engagement that took place from February to May 2022 in and around the city of Kharkiv in Ukraine, as part of the northeastern Ukraine offensive and eastern Ukraine offensive during the 2022 Russian invasion of Ukraine.
+Kharkiv, located just 30 km south of the Russia–Ukraine border and a predominately Russian-speaking city, is the second-largest city in Ukraine and was considered a major target for the Russian military early in the invasion.
+By 13 May, Ukrainian forces pushed Russian units attempting to encircle the city back towards the Russian border.
+author: Wikipedia
 infoboxes:
   - conflict:
       text: Battle of Kharkiv (2022)
-    image:
-      text: Destruction in Kharkiv.jpg
     partof:
-      text:
-        the northeastern Ukraine offensive and eastern Ukraine offensive of the 2022 Russian invasion of Ukraine
+      text: the northeastern Ukraine offensive and eastern Ukraine offensive of the 2022 Russian invasion of Ukraine
       links:
         - text: northeastern Ukraine offensive